 - Workouts.
 What do yours look like?
 For some, your healing is being halted because you are turnin’-n-burnin’ the candle at both ends with how active you are.
 You think that if you could just “lose a few pounds” or “get more buff,” that your gut problems will magically disappear.
 They won’t.
 They will probably get worse.
 For others, you are not moving enough.
 The gut, because the body in general, doesn’t appreciate being stagnant.

 - Food.
 Are you stuffing yourself with huge salads and a ton of vegetables in order to “fill up” so as to consume less?
 This could be a huge problem for you.
-(Post coming on this next week.)

 - Deprivation.
 Don’t deprive yourself, and don’t believe the lie that by doing a 21-day cleanse you’ll rid yourself of cravings forever.
 You won’t.
 You shouldn’t want to, either.
 If your body is craving something, eat.
 Stop battling those days when your body is clearly telling you something.
 I have a whole ebook of desserts.

 - Consistency and Commitment.
 If you’re still making excuses and doing things daily that you know are not helping, then don’t expect to heal.
 If you are a weekday-only healer, don’t expect to heal.
-If you have to “wait until tomorrow” or “start Monday” to begin healing your gut, you’re probably not really ready to heal it.
+Or if you have to “wait until tomorrow” or “start Monday” to begin healing your gut, you’re probably not really ready to heal it.
 You can’t half-a@# healing.
 I know that for certain.

 I’ve continued to heal in a huge way because I understand (and have lived through) full Proctitis to healing.
 I speak, write e-books like THIS, practice and teach based on sound knowledge married with real-life experience.
 This is a rarity from those who preach digestive health.
 I promise you that.